ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/DEVELOPERS.md

-# SimpleRTOS Developer Guide
+# Arthashila Developer Guide

-This guide provides detailed information for developers who want to understand, modify, or extend the SimpleRTOS application.
+This guide provides detailed information for developers who want to understand, modify, or extend the Arthashila application.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)